The Best Made-in-USA Standing Desks

 - Must Read

-[Editor’s Note June 26, 2020: See our updated article on COVID-19’s Dramatic Effect on the Office Fitness Industry and Standing Desk Suppliers in Particular with regards to further impact on Chinese standing desk producers.
+[Editor’s Note Feb 25, 2021: See our updated articles on COVID-19’s Dramatic Effect on the Office Fitness Industry and Standing Desk Suppliers in Particular and How COVID-19 Reshaped the Office Furniture Industry Overnight with regards to further impact on Chinese standing desk producers.
 The novel coronavirus pandemic is likely going to affect the supply chain and product availability far more than any of the trade war disruptions have to date.]

 When it comes to standing desks and standing desk converters, nothing beats made-in-America for component quality, precise machining tolerances, technology features, customer support and overall value over the lifetime of the product.
 In our comparison reviews in various office fitness categories—be they of standing desks, under-desk cycles or anti-fatigue mats—we always look for a way to stratify the many available options so that readers can quickly zero in on a short list of candidates for consideration.
 Sometimes we stratify simply on price (e.g. Premium vs. Value vs. Budget models in our main Electric Standing Desks Comparison Review) and sometimes we stratify on architecture (e.g. post-and-base, z-lift, x-lift, hover, corner and fixed-height models in our Sit-Stand Converters Comparison Review).
 But increasingly over the past few years we’ve had readers ask us to break out products that are specifically made in America, and this is our round-up of just those products.